web-apis/riskmanagement-jsclient/README.md

 ### `npm start`

-This runs the app in the development mode.
+This will run a server on localhost to deliver the application.
 If a browser window does not open automatically, open [http://localhost:3000](http://localhost:3000).